 Prep breakfast once and eat for days

 One of eggs’ most wonderful qualities is how well they reheat, making them MVPs for advance cooking.
 Two great recipes to consider for multiple mornings of deliciousness: easy, cheesy egg muffin cups (shown above), a fabulous catchall for whatever random veggies and herbs you have on hand.
+To make cooking even easier, use the WW by Dash Egg Bite Maker, which makes four perfectly-prepared egg bites in minutes!
 Store extra egg cups in a covered container in the fridge for up to four days, or wrap individually and stash in the freezer for up to three months.
 Zap in the microwave to reheat.
 Another make-ahead option is a batch of these cumin-and-cayenne-spiked scrambled breakfast burritos.
 Follow the recipe as written, allow leftover burritos to cool, and refrigerate for up to four days (or freeze up to three months).
 Warm through in a toaster oven when you’re ready to enjoy.

 Make pancakes minus flour

 If you have just one egg on hand, you’re halfway to fulfilling your flapjack dreams.
 The only other ingredient you really need?
 A small, ripe banana.
 To make custardy, crepe-like pancakes: Beat one egg in a small bowl; add that banana and mash well to combine with the egg.
 Add a pinch of baking powder for fluffiness, if you like.
 To a lightly greased skillet over medium heat, add batter in 2-tablespoon dollops and cook as you would traditional pancakes, flipping with a thin spatula.
 For an elevated take, try this version with fresh blueberries and baking spices.
 And if you prefer a more hands-off approach?
 A mini egg bite maker can make flourless berry pancakes for you.